jmettraux/aachen/src/pca__combat.md

 : plus as many **OTA** as the referee deems reasonable.

 Main Action · **MA**
-: takes up most of the round;
+: takes up most of the round.
-: _examples_: attacking, casting a spell, drawing a friend to cover, apply a skill, etc.

 Move Action · **MvA**
 : from 0 to movement rate (30ft 9m 6sq t for a human);